david-vanderson/dvui/INSIDE.md

 ## Animations

-## Rect and RectScale
-- also margin/border/padding/content

 ## Debugging

 ## dataGet/dataSet/dataGetSlice

 ## Clipping

 ## Mutlithreading

 ## Drawing
+All drawing happens in pixel space.
+A widget can call `parent.screenRectScale()` to get a rectangle in pixel screen coordinates plus the scale from logical points to physical pixels.

+- also margin/border/padding/content
 - deferred
 - subwindows
 - pathStrokeAfter for focus outlines